Core Concepts

 phone | Phone number |

-Custom scopes can be defined per tenant for API-specific access control.
+Custom scopes can be defined per organization to gate API-specific access.

 Tokens